italia/daf/iot_ingestion_manager/README.md

 * Get all events in a given temporal range;

 To optimize the above query we identify the following primary keys:
-*	source: id of the entity that originated this event (e.g. url of web service).
+*	`source`: id of the entity that originated this event (e.g. url of web service).
-*	event_subtype_id: It's an additional field that can be used to additionally qualify the event.
+*	`event_subtype_id`: It's an additional field that can be used to additionally qualify the event.
 It is used with source attribute for identifying uniquely a timeseries.
-*	ts: epoch timestamp in milliseconds.
+*	`ts`: epoch timestamp in milliseconds.

 Finally we use source and ts as indices.